Senate of Liberia: History

 The Senate of Liberia, along with the House of Representatives, inherited the legislative powers of the Council of the Commonwealth of Liberia upon the country's Declaration of Independence in 1847.
 Modeled on the United States Senate, the Liberian Senate contained two senators from each of the country's three counties, giving it a total membership of only six senators until the formation of Grand Cape Mount County in 1856 and the annexation of the Republic of Maryland in 1857.
 The Senate again grew with the incorporation of four counties in 1964, and an additional four in 1984–1985.
 With the addition of the fifteenth county, Gbarpolu County, in 2000, the Senate reached its current membership of thirty senators.

 As a result of political turmoil in Liberia during the late 20th and early 21st centuries, the Senate has been disbanded and reconstituted multiple times.
 Following the military coup d'état in 1980, the Senate was disbanded and several of its members executed, while its powers were vested in the People's Redemption Council.
 Upon the promulgation of the 1985 Constitution and subsequent 1985 general elections, the Senate was reconstituted, only to dissolve again upon the outbreak of the First Liberian Civil War in 1990.

 Following a peace deal that ended the war, the Senate once again sat upon the successful holding of the 1997 general elections and remained constituted throughout the Second Liberian Civil War from 1999 to 2003.
 The Accra Peace Accords that ended the civil war transferred the powers of the Senate to the unicameral National Transitional Legislative Assembly of Liberia for two years, after which voters elected a new Senate in the 2005 general election.

 Historically, the Senate was dominated by the president's political party.
 From 1877 until the 1980 coup, the True Whig Party of the Americo-Liberian minority held a virtual monopoly on the national government, including almost all of the seats in the Senate.
 Samuel Doe's National Democratic Party of Liberia and Charles Taylor's National Patriotic Party held large majorities in the Senate during their respective presidencies.
-Following the 2005 general elections, which were widely considered to be the most free and fair in Liberian history, a total of nine parties won seats in the Senate.
-No single party won a majority of the seats, a first in Liberian political history.
+Following the 2005 general elections, a total of nine parties won seats in the Senate, and no single party won a majority of the seats.

 Membership

 Eligibility

-Article 30 of the Constitution sets four requirements for members of the Senate: 1) they must possess Liberian citizenship, 2) must be at least thirty years old, 3) must have been domiciled in the county which they represent for at least one year prior to their election, and 4) must be a taxpayer.
-Under the 1847 Constitution, senators were required to own a certain value of real estate within their county, which in effect limited the ability of indigenous citizens to be elected to the Senate.
-Property ownership as a requirement for election was eliminated in the current Constitution.
+Article 30 of the Constitution sets four requirements for members of the Senate: they must be Liberian citizens, at least thirty years old, domiciled in the county they represent for at least one year prior to election, and taxpayers.
+Under the 1847 Constitution, senators were required to own real estate within their county, a provision that effectively limited participation by indigenous populations.